pixelstorm/coding_guidelines_custom_builds/README.md

 1. Use svgs for icons and logos where posible
 1. Develop locally deploy to a NOFOLLOW staging url
 1. Develop with define('wp_debug', true);
+1. Build all a responsive html and css hardcoded site first before implementing advanced custom fields and dynamic data funcitonality.
 1. Use Advanced Custom fields & Hookturn plugins to build custom content areas and fields
 1. Develop self contained modular components.
 Develop them one at a time [dev by component guide](https://github.com/pixelstorm/coding_guidelines_components)